AfshanFatima/PennX-SD4x-Programming-for-the-Web-with-JavaScript/Homework 5 - React Lists/ANSWERS.md

 If I were drawing circles, the following would set the radius to be equal to the “price” property of each object?

-.attr('r', (d, i) => { return d.data.price; } ); -- correct
+.attr('r', (d, i) => { return d.data.price; } );  -CORRECT ANSWER

-Answer
-Correct: In this case, the parameter “d” refers to the entire object in the array of data, so we can just get the “price” property using “d.price”.
+EXPLANATION: In this case, the parameter “d” refers to the entire object in the array of data, so we can just get the “price” property using “d.price”.

 Problem 2